 In the morning, it should be light and airy.
 In the bowl of a stand mixer, combine 1 3/4 tsp yeast and 1/4 c water, mixing until combined.
 Add the biga, 1 c water, 3 c flour and 3 tbsp olive oil.
 Mix dough on low for about 2 minutes then add 1 1/2 tsp salt and mix another 3 minutes.
 Add some extra flour if dough is too sticky.

 Transfer dough to a large bowl coated with olive oil.
 Let it rise until double, about 45 minutes.
 Fold the dough over a couple of times and let it rise for about 45 minutes again until doubled.

 Preheat the oven to 400 degrees.
 Prepare two 9" round cake pans by coating them with olive oil (about 1 tbsp).
 Place half of the dough in each cake pan, spreading it with your fingers until it is the size of the pan.
 Cover and let dough rise once more for about 45 minutes.

 Poke indentations into the dough.
 Sprinkle each loaf with about 2 tbsp olive oil, partially filling in the dimples.
-Sprinkle the rosemary over the two loaves.
+Sprinkle the rosemary and sea salt over the two loaves.
 Bake for about 20 minutes, until golden brown.
 Cool completely on wire racks before serving.